vectordotdev/vector/website/docs/setup/guides/advanced-configs.md

 If you have a large chain of components it's a good idea to break them out into individual files, each with its own unit tests.

+## Updating Configs

+Sometimes it's useful to update Vector configs on the fly.
+If you find yourself tinkering with a config that Vector is already running you can prompt it to reload the changes you've made by sending it a `SIGHUP` signal.

+If you're running Vector in environments where it's not possible to issue `SIGHUP` signals you can instead run it with the `--watch-config` flag and it'll automatically gobble up changes whenever the file is written to.

 [docs.guides.unit-testing]: /docs/setup/guides/unit-testing/